JrSchild/heuristieken/theories.md

 height_free = height - lowest_col - 1
 ```

 Theoratically the entire field could look like a one, one dimensional array.
 When a tile gets placed on the field the tile gets popped from the stack, it comes on a new stack of placed tiles.
 Add the new heights of the tiles column to each index in the array and set the left position on the tile.
-Removing it is the reverse where it gets pushed back on the stack of tiles that need to be placed.
+Removing it is the reverse where it gets pushed back on the stack of tiles that need to be placed and the height is substracted in the field-array.
 This is based on the assumption that all tiles will be placed on top of each other from the bottom down and that all tiles are placed with a recursive stack mechanism.